WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	subjectKeyIdentifier = hash
 	```

-**Certificate generation**
-	Open a command line prompt in the folder where the sca.conf is located and use the following OpenSSL command to create the private key (CAprivkey.key) and the certificate (CAcert.pem):
+- *Certificate generation*: Open a command line prompt in the folder where the sca.conf is located and use the following OpenSSL command to create the private key (CAprivkey.key) and the certificate (CAcert.pem):
 	```
 	openssl req -x509 -new -days 1461 -newkey ec:<(openssl ecparam -name prime256v1) -extensions ext -keyout CAprivkey.key -nodes -out CAcert.pem -config sca.conf
 	```

 **DSC generation example**
 	Document Signer Certificates (DSCs) must be signed by the SCA.
 Hence, you have to create the SCA certificate (with the corresponding private key) before you can issue DSCs.

-**DSC.conf**
-	> Please check [DSC generation and deletion](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/3.2.and3.3.full-video.v2.mp4)  video for reference
+- *DSC.conf*: Please check [DSC generation and deletion](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/3.2.and3.3.full-video.v2.mp4)  video for reference

-	Create a new file called DSC.conf in the folder where your CA’s private key is located and add the following fields:
+- Create a new file called DSC.conf in the folder where your CA’s private key is located and add the following fields:

 	```
 	[ext]